 Projected Job Growth: 11%

-Although it will remain a small segment of the available jobs for MPA graduates, the occupation of training and development manager is currently growing faster than the average occupation.
-According to the Bureau of Labor Statistics (BLS), that’s because organizations are increasingly relying on experts to teach their staff members new skills and technological applications.
+Training and development manager jobs is currently growing faster than the average occupation.
+That’s because organizations rely on experts to teach new skills and technological applications.
 With a projected job growth percentage of 11%, there will be approximately 4,500 new positions for qualified applicants.

 Human Resources Director

 Projected Job Growth: 9%

 One promising job for MPA graduates is that of a human resources director.
 These professionals may find plentiful work opportunities in the public or private sector.
 The BLS reports that openings for HR directors are growing steadily.
 This is expected to continue on this elevated path through the end of the decade.
 This particular occupational field is expected add to 15,000 new jobs between 2020 and 2030.

 Another career path that is growing steadily for MPA graduates is the position of government affairs executive.
 According to the BLS, these jobs are growing about as fast as average right now.
 This growth could add over 200,000 new jobs for qualified professionals by the year 2030.

 Projected Job Growth: 8%

 Jobs in postsecondary education administration are only a small portion of jobs for MPA graduates.
 Still, job opportunities are growing steadily, according to the BLS.
 They expect an 8% projected increase in open positions over the course of the next decade.
 As enrollment in colleges and universities continues to rise, there will be a growing need for educational administrators.
 This growth will result in more than 13,000 openings for trained administrators.
 To qualify for these positions, MPA holders may need a specialization in postsecondary education administration and/or some experience in the field.